jamie/blog.tracefunc.com/src/notes/Working Reliably with External Services.md

   - Service object + Mock object
   - Test service object via record and replay (VCR), assert against canned responses
   - Test live responses & mock object responses against the same assertions in order to trust that the mock object is providing well-formed payloads

+---

+See also https://blog.pragmaticengineer.com/resiliency-in-distributed-systems/ where the summary of Ch 27 of [this book](https://understandingdistributed.systems/) is relevant to this content - covering timeouts, retries, and circuit breakers.